apiato/documentation/docs/components/optional-components/configs.md

   - config
 ---

-Apiato configs are just Laravel configs, and they function in the exact same way as regular Laravel configs.
+Apiato configs are just Laravel configs, and they function in the exact same way as Laravel configs.
 However, they come with additional rules and conventions specific to the Apiato.

 To generate new configs